incognia/Fralideja/README.md

 # twitter-data
-Extract and analyze data from Twitter
+Extract and analyze data from Twitter using R and Gephi